 It’s a hard one, because I get it.

 An SEO is not a CRO specialist, nor have they been hired as a business consultant or sales coach.
-But that doesn’t mean they shouldn’t give a shit.
+But that doesn’t mean they shouldn’t care.
 Making very simple changes on a site by adding clear calls to action, implementing call and email tracking, understanding the clients sales process, lead/sale value, lifetime value of their customers and so on, can all help tremendously.

 The thing is, it’s actually in the best interest of an SEO consultant to care about this stuff, because once you do, everything changes.
 You can charge more, your retention rates will soar, the client will be off your case, the constant worry about rankings and the unpredictability of the SERPs goes away, and the results become indisputable.